ecanturkkal/g-ai-lenus/README.md

-# GAIlenus
+# G-AI-lenus 🧠💡

+**G-AI-lenus** is an artificial intelligence-supported web application developed to support patient monitoring in the healthcare field.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.18.

 ## Development server